Implementing an Enterprise-Wide MES

 Identifying and evaluating lost production opportunities and determining avenues for improvement throughout the manufacturing facilities of a global Fortune 500 company producing a wide variety of products.

-This organization worked with Applied Control Engineering, Inc. (ACE), to implement a manufacturing execution system (MES) that uses Parsec’s TrackSYS software to track overall equipment effectiveness (OEE) to identify production bottlenecks that could be improved upon.
+This organization worked with Applied Control Engineering, Inc. (ACE), to implement a manufacturing execution system (MES) that uses Parsec’s TrakSYS software to track overall equipment effectiveness (OEE) to identify production bottlenecks that could be improved upon.

 When a multi-billion-dollar company has manufacturing operations spread throughout more than 120 facilities around the world and is producing a wide variety of products, it can be difficult to ensure every facility is operating near peak performance.
 This is exactly the position one global manufacturer recently found themselves in after undergoing several mergers.

 Many of their manufacturing facilities were not properly instrumented to track productivity metrics, and those that were did not use common standards.
 This led to a situation where management could not determine operational issues or know what the extent of any issues were.
 However, based on anecdotal evidence and what they could see happening on their plant floors, they felt confident there were efficiency gains to be made that could save millions of dollars.

 To improve their overall manufacturing processes, this organization’s management team set out to formulate a plan that targeted several aspects in which data is managed and consumed.
 First, they wanted to develop a standard method for viewing performance metrics across all factories, including those that were recently acquired.
 Second, they wanted to identify potential bottlenecks at each facility that were preventing them from getting as much out of their manufacturing infrastructure as they should and improve on those issues.
 Third, they wanted to remove the disconnect that existed between their operations and supply chain by improving the availability of real-time production data.